-Sector: Social infrastructure

-Sub-sector: Housing

 Infrastructure gap: Availability, affordability and diversity of housing

-The Hunter region has seen substantial growth in recent years and is projected to become home to up to 750,000 people by 2036.195 This growth will increase demand for housing, alongside a greater need for housing diversity, with a growing demand from single or couple-only households.196 Additional housing must not only meet this new demand, but also provide accommodation for incoming workers employed in a growing infrastructure sector.197 Without appropriate housing for workers, the delivery of critical projects may be jeopardised.
+The Hunter region has seen substantial growth in recent years and is projected to become home to up to 862,750 people by 2036.201 This growth will increase demand for housing, alongside a greater need for housing diversity, with a growing demand from single or couple-only households.202 Additional housing must not only meet this new demand, but also provide accommodation for incoming workers employed in a growing infrastructure sector.203 Without appropriate housing for workers, the delivery of critical projects may be jeopardised.

 Beyond these implications, the region's housing shortage is having a significant and detrimental impact on social and community wellbeing.
-The region is currently facing a significant undersupply of public housing, with waiting lists for general applicants in its two most populous centres, Newcastle and Port Stephens, ranging from 5-10 years and 10+ years, dependent on property size.198 Applications for emergency housing from those at-risk of harm or living in unstable circumstances, such as homelessness, numbered over 200 in 2020.199 dwellings to be built between 2015-36 to accommodate growth.200
+The region is currently facing a significant undersupply of public housing, with waiting lists for general applicants in its two most populous centres, Newcastle and Port Stephens, ranging from 5-10 years and 10+ years, dependent on property size.
+Applications for emergency housing from those at-risk of harm or living in unstable circumstances, such as homelessness, numbered over 200 in 2020.

-The region will need
+The region will need approximately